noamhod/ReadCAENGeco/README.md

 # ReadCAENGeco
-Script to read GECO log files from CAEN power supply modules
+Script to read GECO log files from CAEN power supply modules.

-GECO runs on windows
+The GECO software runs on windows only unfortunately.
+In principle the script works out of the box on linux/mac.
+If you copy the log files to these machines then you should only execute the script.
+If you can only run on windows, the points below describe how to do this...

 - Install VirtualBox
 - Create a new image and install Ubuntu
 - after installing Ubuntu